Diversity, Equity, Inclusion, & Justice Goals

 I co-chaired the 2023 Inhibition in the CNS Gordon Research Seminar.
 My co-chair (Lauren Hewitt) and I have worked hard to make the conference as diverse and inclusive as possible, as explained in detail here.

 I currently mentor underrepresented students applying to graduate programs with Project Short and students with disabilities with DisabledinSTEM.
 I also evaluate applications for internships designed to recruit underrepresented students for the Stanford Summer Research Program and the Simons Foundation Summer Undergraduate Research Fellowship.
 I recently synthesized my takeaways from Equity in Science by Dr. Julie Posselt as a series of chapter summaries and as a lab culture discussion session I moderated at a collaboration retreat.
+I also facilitate Better Ally sessions at Stanford to engage postdocs in conversations about how to be a better ally to marginalized groups.

 Future Commitments